-WBC heavyweight champion Tyson Fury has officially declared his intentions to move on from Deontay Wilder despite a contract in place for a trilogy.
+WBC heavyweight champion Tyson Fury has declared his intentions to move on from Deontay Wilder despite a contract for a trilogy.

 Stories broke last week, revealing Fury’s intentions but were quickly dismissed by Wilder’s team.
 It came after claims a contract to sign the third fight deal expired.

-Due to the coronavirus pandemic, it’s proved impossible for either side to work out a deal.
+Due to the coronavirus pandemic, either side has proved impossible to work out a deal.
 Courts could now favor Wilder in any impending challenge to Fury’s intentions.

-The contract in place, which Wilder invoked a clause in last March, has been hit by an unprecedented happening in Covid-19.
-Wilder would now be in his rights to fight Fury all the way.
+The contract in place, in which Wilder invoked a clause last March, has been hit by an unprecedented happening in Covid-19.
+Wilder would now be in his right to fight Fury all the way.

-If Fury disagrees on the terms, any Wilder challenge to the intentions of ‘The Gypsy King’ would have legs due to the ongoing situation around the world.
+If Fury disagrees on the terms, any Wilder challenge to the intentions of ‘The Gypsy King’ would have legs due to the ongoing global situation.

 As Top Rank boss Bob Arum, who represents Fury stateside, has already said.
 Fury vs. Wilder III needs fans to be successful.
 The last bout made $17 million-plus in ticket sales alone.